What to do if your boiler loses pressure

 Why do boilers lose pressure?

 Gas combi boilers are constantly in use, not only producing hot water on demand, but also pumping water throughout your home to keep your central heating working so that you can stay warm and cosy.
-Over a prolonged period of time, your boiler will naturally lose some of its pressure so if this is a one-off occurence, it is normally nothing to worry about.
+Over a prolonged period of time, your boiler will naturally lose some of its pressure so if this is a one-off occurrence, it is normally nothing to worry about.
 If you are repeatedly losing pressure, you may have a water leak somewhere in your heating system or a fault in the boiler itself.
 Read on to discover how to identify and fix common boiler pressure problems.

 How to find and fix a water leak